- Collection Overview

 Single photocopies may be made for research purposes.
 For quotations that are fair use as defined under U. S. Copyright Law, no permission to cite or publish is required.
 For those few instances beyond fair use, researchers are responsible for determining who may hold the copyright and obtaining approval from them.
 Researchers do not need anything further from the Mudd Library to move forward with their use.

 One 7" reel of 1/4" recording tape and one digital audio tape are located in the Biographical series, Box 1.
-Access to this material follows the Mudd Manuscript Library policy for preservation and access to audiovisual materials.

 - Credit this material:

 J. Douglas Brown Papers; Public Policy Papers, Department of Special Collections, Princeton University Library

 - Seeley G. Mudd Manuscript Library65 Olden StreetPrinceton, NJ 08540, USA

 - Mudd Manuscript Library (scamudd): Box 1-90